 DOES WATER BAPTISM ONLY HAPPEN ONCE?

 Yes, water baptism is something that a Christian only ever does once.
 Ephesians 4:5 tells us that there is just ‘one baptism’.
+The only occasion when we could baptise a Christian again is if that person did not truly understand what they were doing before.
 Of course, baptism doesn’t lead to a sinless life.
 We still make mistakes and get things wrong.
 However, this does not mean that the bible provides us with an excuse to live sinfully.
 No, it actually encourages us to lean in to God’s grace where forgiveness and healing are always found.
 That’s why Paul says ‘we should no longer be slaves to sin‘ (Romans 6:6).

 WHY IS BAPTISM AN ACT OF OBEDIENCE?